 - Use of services (including access for maintenance/repair) connecting to and serving it

-This can be in respect of the continuing use of a property or where change of use or development is intended
+This can be in respect of the continuing use of a property or where a change of use or development is intended

-Risks Covered: Damages/compensation awarded to a claimant, adverse difference in market value, out of court settlements (subject to the agreement of the Insurer), cost of obtaining a legal easement in respect of the access/ services.
+Risks Covered: Damages/compensation awarded to a claimant, the adverse difference in market value, out of court settlements (subject to the agreement of the Insurer), cost of obtaining a legal easement in respect of the access/ services.